madokahazemi/diabetes-readmission-prediction/README.md

 ## Limitation and future work

-Despite multiple attempts to improve model performance (including addressing class imbalance with threshold adjustments, oversampling, undersampling, and combinations of these techniques), we were unable to achieve a satisfactory PR-AUC curve.
+Despite multiple attempts to improve model performance (including CV, addressing class imbalance with threshold adjustments, oversampling, undersampling, and combinations of these techniques), we were unable to achieve a satisfactory PR-AUC curve.
 This persistent challenge likely stems from several factors:

   - Complex nature of readmissions: Hospital readmissions are influenced by a wide range of factors, many of which may not be fully captured by our current dataset or available features, limiting the predictive power of our model.
   - Temporal aspects: Our current approach may not adequately capture the time-dependent nature of patient health trajectories.